ihebbennaceur/Machine_learning/README.md

 ## Project 3 : Unsupervised machine learning

-**project name is Uber Pickups** we will two unsupervised algorithms (KMeans and DBScan ) to find hot zone  and describe it for a specific day/time of the week
+**project name is Uber Pickups** we will use two unsupervised algorithms (KMeans and DBScan ) to find hot zone  and describe it for a specific day/time of the week